tommyeastman/unixToPython/README.md

 Most of the logic of the app exists in **bashScripts.py**.
 This contains a python function I created, b(), to parse the Unix command and execute the command in python.
 Each view calls a separate function in bashScripts.py and those functions may make several calls to b().

 The app handles file uploading using standard Django functionality.
 All uploaded files are stored at /media.
-The files are grabbed directly from the POST request, rather than creating a form model.
+The files are grabbed directly from the POST request.

 In the case of #1 and #3 from the fastText functionality listed above, the unix command string is simply passed in the .txt filename using python fstring syntax.
-In the case of #2, a .txt file is created using Unix, the content of the text input is placed into the file using Python, the model is created using Unix, and the file is then deleted using Python.
+In the case of #2, a .txt file is created using Unix, the content of the text input is placed into the file using Python, the model is created using Unix, and the file is then deleted using Unix.